libpd/libpd/README.md

 Historically, Pd was designed to be built using the open source gcc & make and did not directly support being built in Visual Studio on Windows, mainly due to differences in C compiler versions.

-More recently, this has become less of an issue so it is becoming more *possible* to build libpd directly in Visual Studio, although this is still not currently supported by this project.
+Recently, the code has been adapted and a CMake build script has been developed that should allow you to generate a MSVC solution.
+The only important thing you need to be careful about is providing a pthreads library compiled for Visual Studio.
+See the section above about building with CMake.

-What *does* work is building the libpd C library using gcc and make using MinGW in msys on Windows.
+Another possible approach is building the libpd C library using gcc and make using MinGW in msys on Windows.
 You can use the resulting .dll, .def, & .lib files with Visual Studio and the cpp wrapper is provided as an all header library so it should work directly within VS as well.